 - What are the other effects of me pleading guilty?
 Will I face an MPI driving ban or a weapons ban?
 Will I face any employment difficulties as a result of having a criminal record?
 Will I be put on some sort of registry?

 You may wish to speak to a lawyer before you decide to plead guilty.
 Often a conviction can have long-term effects and you should know what your rights are before entering a guilty plea.
-If you’d like to contact Scott Wilson to speak about your options, please phone (204) 415-5544 ext 7.
+If you’d like to contact Scott Wilson to speak about your options, you can call him at (204) 415-5544 ext 5.